Sifting by genre!

 Taking place two decades after the events in book two, Faith slips readers into an Assyrian army camped outside Jerusalem.
 After marching across Judah, destroying all opposition, these devils suffer overwhelming defeat at the hands of an angel.
 Seeking retribution, the Assyrians pray to their false gods.
 This summons a demon, one that delights in slaying the failed conquerers before turning on the Judeans.

-That’s how Faith begins… when it comes out later this year.
+That’s how Faith begins… when it comes out next year.

 Many people don’t know this, but Faith will have two sequels.
-The first, Crimson Destiny, will complete The Jonah Cycle.
+The first, Crimson Destiny, will complete The Jonah Cycle as the Assyrian army sweeps into Egypt.
 After that comes a horror tale set in Oklahoma at roughly the same time as The Road to Renewal.
-Here’s a sneak peak: Torn by anguish and hatred after her husband’s murder, a heartbroken widow prays for retribution.
-That unleashes a demon… the same one set loose in Faith.
+Here’s a sneak peek: Torn by anguish and hatred after her husband’s murder, a heartbroken widow prays for retribution.
+That unleashes a demon… the same one loosened in Faith.

 Divorce 💔